NANCY BROWN – BVETMED MRCVS CLINICAL DIRECTOR

 In January 2018 I joined South Lincs Vet Group, I work at Sutterton Veterinary Hospital and I am enjoying getting more experience of seeing a wide range of procedures.
 I will hopefully start my veterinary care assistant course in 2019.

-Justina Liepaite – Animal Care Assistant
+Justina Liepaite – Animal NURSING Assistant

 Before I moved to England I finished my veterinary assistant studies and now I just joined this wonderful veterinary team who is helping me to approve my veterinary skills and I am very happy to be surrounded by professionals vets and nurses.
 Now I am training to be a veterinary nurse and every day spending here are precious.
 Animals is just my natural thing and I am trying to be as good as possible at nursing.

-Georgie Burchnall – Animal Care Assistant
+Georgie Burchnall – SVN

 I have always had a love for animals and knew that nursing would be for me.